 In order to determine if singling the truck is appropriate you have to fully understand your cargo carrying requirements.
 If you intend to carry a lot of weight, or a lot of weight in the forward (drom box) position then singling is probably not a good idea.
 The reason is that you could overload your front axle.
 Especially if you have a large displacement engine.
 Before singling you need to weigh the front axle and determine how close you are to the limits.
 This will also help in determining the rear axle location to use.
 Using the rear (rear) position will result in more weight shift to the front.
 Using the front (rear) will reduce this, but you will still get weight shift to the front.

 If you intend to carry any car other than a Smart, then you probably need to remain tandem.
 Same with other heavy deck cargo in a forward drom box.
 This is likely to overload the front axle.
 Another consideration is the type of bed you are adding to the rear.
 If adding a hauler body (with side compartments) then you may decide to move the fuel tanks to the forward position.
 This will shift weight to the front axle – some of which will be compensated for by the weight of the hauler body, or by any weight you add to the rear of the body – behind the axle position – to act as a cantilever force.
-It is all a delicate balancing act (pun intended).
+It is all a delicate balancing act.

 We can help you make the decision to single or not.
 We typically single into the “mid plus six inches” axle position, but depending on the cargo carrying requirements this position can vary.
 We have singled many, many trucks successfully and can do yours as well, if you decide that is the proper direction for your project.
-You can bring us your existing truck, or we can find a truck for you.

 Pro’s of Singling